 How to Volunteer:

-You can sign up about four weeks before the event.
+There are multiple ways that you can volunteer.
+If you’re interested in our one day events you can sign up about four weeks before the event.
 We will have many shifts so that everyone has an opportunity to give back.
 Go to www.handsonportland.org to sign up.

 On a daily basis, shelters and organizations throughout the Portland region provide temporary shelter and meals to Oregonians facing homelessness.
 However, many homeless individuals and families go without other vital services – like medical and dental care, counseling, housing guidance, or veteran’s services.